 The real reason is that this elephant toothpaste STEM project requires one sort of weird material- more concentrated hydrogen peroxide that is used to bleach hair.

 Keep reading to find out how to transform this classic science demonstration into a real science lesson and STEM activity.
+If you love this activity, you’ll also like our entire unit of circus STEM activities!

 Elephant Toothpaste Explosion Experiment